A Combination Theorem for Metric Bundles: Consequences and Applications

-The curve complex $CC(S,x)$ of a surface with one puncture (or equivalently, a marked point $x$) admits a surjective map to $CC(S)$ such that the fiber over $\eta \in CC(S)$ is the Bass-Serre tree of the splitting of $\pi_1(S)$ over the cyclic groups represented by the simple closed curves in $\eta$.
+A brief sketch of Leininger-Schleimer's construction \cite{ls-disk} follows:\\ The curve complex $CC(S,x)$ of a surface with one puncture (or equivalently, a marked point $x$) admits a surjective map to $CC(S)$ such that the fiber over $\eta \in CC(S)$ is the Bass-Serre tree of the splitting of $\pi_1(S)$ over the cyclic groups represented by the simple closed curves in $\eta$.
 Suppose $\gamma$ is a bi-infinite geodesic in $CC(S)$ coming from a geodesic in $Teich(S)$ lying in the thick part.
-Inside $CC(S,x)$ one has the space of trees over $\gamma$, and Leininger and Schleimer construct lines in each tree over $\gamma$ whose union $Q_1$ is quasi-isometric to the hyperbolic plane.
-Using a branched cover-trick, Leininger and Schleimer construct from $Q_1$ a new disk $Q \subset CC(S^{\prime})$ (for a closed surface $S^{\prime}$, which is a branched cover of $S$ branched over the marked point of $S$) such that $Q$ satisfies the hypotheses of Proposition \ref{eg}.
+Inside $CC(S,x)$ one has the space of trees over $\gamma$, and the authors of \cite{ls-disk} construct lines in each tree over $\gamma$ whose union $Q_1$ is quasi-isometric to the hyperbolic plane.
+Using a branched cover-trick, they construct from $Q_1$ a new disk $Q \subset CC(S^{\prime})$ (for a closed surface $S^{\prime}$, which is a branched cover of $S$ branched over the marked point of $S$) such that $Q$ satisfies the hypotheses of Proposition \ref{eg}.